1. What’s your story? Where are you from?

 5. Who and/or what inspires your work?

-There are so many talented illustrators with thousands of followers in San Francisco and it’s easy to get overwhelmed at the shear amount of talent, but I do look to them for career advice and side project inspiration.
+There are so many talented illustrators with thousands of followers in San Francisco and it’s easy to get overwhelmed at the sheer amount of talent, but I do look to them for career advice and side project inspiration.
 For illustration inspiration, I collect children’s books.
 My latest favorite find is by Elizabeth Brozowska, called The Animal’s Party.
 There’s not a lot of public information about this late illustrator and her work is exquisite.
 Look her up.

 6. What role does art play in your life?
 How does it change the way you view the world?